Aconcagua Polish Glacier Direct with Traverse

 The steeper Polish Glacier Direct Route has been the choice route in recent years.
 Although steeper, it is safer and easier due to fewer icy and exposed traverses than on the old Polish Route.
 On this spectacular, steep snow and ice climb we will use several running belays.

-Nick Grantham on: Methods and Explanations of Altitude Training
+Methods and Explanations of Altitude Training

 • Amplified pulmonary oxygen absorption